 |When there is important news, of immediate importance, to Canyon Lake residents you’ll find it here.

-The next Administration and Finance Committee meeting for September 1, 2015 at 8:00 AM has been CANCELLED.
+The next Administration and Finance Committee meeting will be held December 1, 2015 at 8:00 AM.
 To see the latest meeting agenda or previous meeting agendas click here.

 Attention All Canyon Lake Business Owners: